What parents need to know

 Parents Need to Know

 Parents need to know Toca Kitchen does not have any rules or accomplishments; it is a fun, imaginative tool for kids to explore food selection and preparation.
 Kids first select one of four characters: a boy, a girl, a cat, or a bull.
 Then, kids open the fridge to select one of 12 food items, including meat, fish, vegetables, an egg, and hay.
 Kids can then try to feed the character the food raw, or prepare it with a knife, food processor, pot of water, frying pan, or microwave.
 As can be seen in this trailer, the food changes in response to the preparation, for example being sliced, ground up, or browned.
 Different characters react to the food in different ways -- for example, the bull loves the hay, which is rejected by the other characters.
-Since the app is easy to use, but can be a bit repetitive, it's best for younger kids.
+The sequence of taps, drags, and screen changes can be a bit complicated, especially for young kids.
+Parents may want to help kids through at first before letting them explore on their own.
+Once kids get going though, there's no stopping them: Play is unlimited and never ending.

 What kids can learn